 Now that you have mastered head pins and earring post, you can move onto the ultimate swirly design, the coveted Egyptian Coil!
 This design feature multiple swirls and looks so pretty at the top of dangly earrings or as an entire bracelet.

 Well I hope you enjoyed my swirly blog post and are now inspired to try out some of these ideas.
-For all of these earrings I used bare copper wire and then oxidized the wire to antique it.
+For all of these earrings I used bare copper wire and then oxidized the wire with Liver of Sulfur to antique it.
 I then buffed the designs with steel wool to expose the bright copper.
 I highly recommend doing this with your swirl designs because is really makes those curly-Q’s stand out.

 ~~Tiffany in the Showroom